salernolabs/rescuegroups/doc/request/Submittedforms/readme.md

 #### ::setSubmitterPhoneHome

-Sets submitterPhoneHome field with a value of type phone.
+Sets submitterPhoneHome field with a value of type string.

-    $query->setSubmitterPhoneHome(phone);
+    $query->setSubmitterPhoneHome(string);

 #### ::setSubmitterPhoneWork

-Sets submitterPhoneWork field with a value of type phone.
+Sets submitterPhoneWork field with a value of type string.

-    $query->setSubmitterPhoneWork(phone);
+    $query->setSubmitterPhoneWork(string);

 #### ::setSubmitterPhoneWorkExt